MajorcaDevs/mdbackup/README.md

 You can define as many steps as you wish.
 The idea is to keep every step as simple as possible to simplify debugging.

 ### Predefined utility functions

+`compress-encrypt`:
+ - **Description**: Executes a command and the output it generates, will apply the compression and encription strategies, based on the configuration.
+ - **Parameters**:
+     1. Command to run that will output something
+     2. Base file name that will be created
+ - **Example**: `compress-encrypt "cat /dev/random" "random.bin"`

 `backup-folder`:
   - **Description**: Copies a folder to another that will be inside the backup folder, using `rsync`.